How it works:

 ‘Bristol is a very calm, keen and intuitive girl.
 She has never been sick and is not a problem dog on any level.
 She is VERY much into her person and LOVES with ALL her heart and soul.
 She has never been around kids, but will do well with a devoted couple, without cats and possibly another dog.
 Unfortunately, I am no longer in a stable place, and I want her to be in one.’

-Bristol is a good girl; she is not crate trained but she sleeps quietly on a dog bed at night.
-Currently, when her person is away from home for a few hours, Bristol is with her dog mates in the barn or garage and does not fuss.
-We suspect she would be fine left alone in the house in time (she is house trained).
+Bristol is not crate trained but she sleeps quietly on a dog bed at night.
+When her person is away from home, Bristol has always stayed outside with her dog mates with access to a barn or garage

-Bristol has lived with several medium to large dogs her whole life and gotten along well with them.
-She is not accustomed to meeting new dogs so she will need practice (she does not react badly but is uncomfortable).
-For her home, an easy going, medium to large dog should prove to be a good match.
-She will do fine as an only dog as well because she will connect deeply with her person.
+Bristol has lived with several medium to large dogs and gotten along well with them.
+She is not accustomed to meeting new dogs so she will need practice (she does not react badly, but is uncomfortable).
+She would no doubt find a dog park overwhelming and need some time and socialization training to get used to the setting.

 No comments: